CN-UPB/B-JointSP/README.md

 This repository provides the source code for an optimization approach formulated as MIP that can be linearized as MILP and solved with Gurobi.
 We also provide a fast heuristic algorithm.

-*This branch contains the source code belonging to the original implementation of B-JointSP for IEEE NetSoft 2018.
+*This branch contains the source code belonging to the original implementation of B-JointSP for IEEE NetSoft 2018 (also see the corresponding [GitHub release](https://github.com/CN-UPB/B-JointSP/releases/tag/v1.0)).
 It contains both the MIP and the heuristic implementation.
 The master branch contains updated, easier to use version that only includes the heuristic.*

 ## Installation requirements